Switching from pre-settled to settled status

-If you had a residence card or family permit when your relationship started, your 5 years starts on that day.
-If you didn’t have one of these, your 5 years starts the day your family member got pre-settled status.
+If you had a family permit when you arrived in the UK, your 5 years starts on that day.
+If you didn’t have one of these, your 5 years starts the day you got a residence card.

 You can apply for pre-settled and settled status as a family member on GOV.UK.